waawawewa/zoom/README.md

 https://www.python.org/ftp/python/3.8.6/python-3.8.6-amd64.exe (64 BIT)

-**WATCH THIS VIDEO ON HOW TO INSTALL PYTHON AFTER DOWNLOADINF THE ABOVE SETUP** https://youtu.be/DKXMUGuGMp4
+**WATCH THIS VIDEO ON HOW TO INSTALL PYTHON AFTER DOWNLOADING THE ABOVE SETUP** https://youtu.be/DKXMUGuGMp4